 Between 2010 and 2018, 33.8 percent of the 402 orphan indications approved by the FDA were approved for children only or targeted pediatric diseases.
-The rare pediatric disease priority review voucher program is one incentive that’s helped to spur research and development in this area with more than 20 vouchers granted to date, but it is set to expire on September 30, 2020.
+The rare pediatric disease priority review voucher program is one incentive that’s helped to spur research and development in this area with more than 20 vouchers granted to date.

 The FDA guarantees a 60-day review timeline of rare pediatric disease designation requests when issued alongside a fast track or orphan designation request.
 As a result, the FDA has announced that it cannot commit to responding by the program deadline for applications received after July 31, 2020.
 However, sponsors who believe their product is eligible are still encouraged to apply – the sooner, the better.
 Here’s what you need to know to understand your product’s eligibility and maximize your chance of a successful submission.